Skip to main content

 Equation (r) describes the dependence of extent of reaction at fixed temperature and fixed affinity for spontaneous change.

-This page titled 1.2.5: Affinity for Spontaneous Reaction- Dependence on Temperature is shared under a Public Domain license and was authored, remixed, and/or curated by Michael J Blandamer & Joao Carlos R Reis via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.2.5: Affinity for Spontaneous Reaction- Dependence on Temperature is shared under a Public Domain license and was authored, remixed, and/or curated by Michael J Blandamer & Joao Carlos R Reis via source content that was edited to the style and standards of the LibreTexts platform.